- New CR-V Hybrid

 Our jury returns a favorable verdict to the CR-V and its cohort; they’re comfortable, spacious, and in the case of the popular Honda, relatively fuel efficient too.

-The 2020 CR-V is updated this year—just a fluff and buff, at least until the CR-V Hybrid joins the family early in 2020.
-The base engine is gone, replaced for now by a 1.5-liter turbo-4 that we preferred anyway.
+The 2020 CR-V is updated this year—just a fluff and buff—and a new CR-V Hybrid joins the fray.
 It’s a 6.5 on our overall scale, which is buoyed further by good crash-test scores.
 (Read more about how we rate cars.)

 This year the CR-V is available in LX, EX, EX-L, and Touring trims.
 The base 2020 CR-V LX costs $26,145 while fully loaded versions run up the tab to more than $36,000.
 All-wheel drive is a $1,500 option on all trims.